JuliaPlots/UnicodePlots.jl/README.md

 ```
 ![Basic Canvas](doc/img/canvas.png)

 As you can see, one issue that arrises when multiple pixel are represented by one character is that it is hard to assign color.
-That is because each of the 8 pixel of a character could belong to a different color group (a character can only have a single color).
+That is because each of the "pixel" of a character could belong to a different color group (each character can only have a single color).
 UnicodePlots deals with this using a colorblend for the whole group.

 ![Blending Colors](doc/img/braille.png)